pivotfox/kivitendo/README.md

 get printers configured and running as well as a kivitendo task_server background worker.

 A Postgresql database is part of this stack using the official container (e.g. the official postgresql build).
+To get direct access to your databases a phpPgAdmin container is included as well.

 # Installation